loganmarchione/homelab-svg-assets/ICONS.md

   - Zigbee2MQTT

 - Icons that I can't find
+  - Adminer - Can't find a SVG of this
   - Baikal - Can't find a SVG of this
   - Bazarr - Can't find a SVG of this
   - Caddy - Can't find a SVG of this (has some PNG data inside it)